 What is it Used For?

-Is it Effective?
+Is Prolotherapy Effective?

 The success rates of this treatment have been anecdotally reported to be as high as 80-90% effective.
-Physicians have reported improvements in back pain, reduction in injury recurrence, and increased ligament, tendon, and joint strength.
+Physicians have reported cases where patients experienced improvements in back pain, reduction in injury recurrence, and increased ligament, tendon, and joint strength.
 Success seems to be based on proper diagnosis, follow-up therapy compliance, and the skill levels of the physicians administering the solution.

 Diagnosis is usually done through x-ray in order to see if the painful area is viable for this particular type of treatment.7 The point of this therapy is to provide a safer and hopefully more effective alternative to such traditional methods of treatment like cortisone shots, NSAIDs, arthroscopy, and narcotics.8 According to the American Association of Orthopaedic Medicine, “Inflammatory prolotherapy will likely be the most cost-effective form of prolotherapy.”